OICR/softeng-blog/_posts/francois_gerthoffert/2019-03-03-ZenCrepes-GitHub-Agile-Analytics-made-easy.md

     <figcaption>List view in the Issues tab</figcaption>
 </figure>

-The list view contains the list of all issues resulting from the query.
-Clicking on the issue opens it in GitHub for further investigations/modifications.
+The list view contains all issues resulting from the query and clicking on the issue opens it in GitHub for further investigations/modifications.

-Two more tabs (Velocity & Burndown) are also available to view those metrics over the entire duration of the project.
+Two more tabs (Velocity and Burndown) are also available to view those metrics over the entire duration of the project.

 ## Find the odd status